BoXHED/BoXHED1.0/README.md

 * **delta**<br>
 A *numpy.ndarray* of shape (N, ), where N is the number of participant.
 Each element in *delta* is a binary indicator with 1 for observed event and 0 for right censoring;
 * **lotraj**<br>
-A list (size=N) of *numpy.ndarray* recording time-dependent covariates of N participants.
-For each *numpy.ndarray* in *lotraj*, the first column is observed time, and the rest of columns record covariates in corresponding times.
-The last row records covariates' values either at event time or at censoring time (distinguished by *delta* indicator), which could be imputed using the last observation before event/censoring time.
+A list of *numpy.ndarray* recording time-dependent covariates of the N participants.
+For each *numpy.ndarray* in *lotraj*, the first column is the times of observation, and the other columns record covariates' value observed at corresponding times.
+The last row records covariates' values either at the event time or the censoring time (distinguished by *delta* indicator).
 * **nfolds**<br>
 An integer number that shows the number of folds in *nfolds*-fold cross validation.
 Default value is 5.
 * **maxsplits**<br>